What I help with

 You are welcome to book a free 20-minute consultation.

-We can talk about what feels difficult, what you recognise in yourself, and where it might make most sense to begin.
+We can talk about what feels difficult, what you recognise in yourself, and what kind of support may make most sense.

 There is no pressure to continue.